Maha Bodhi Society: Publications

 The Maha Bodhi Society has a robust tradition of publications, spanning from Pali translations into modern Indian vernacular languages (such as Hindi) to scholarly texts and new editions of Pali works typeset in Devanagari to appeal to a Hindi-educated Indian audience.
 They have also published books and pamphlets in local/regional languages and dialects, sometimes in partnership with other presses.
+The Journal of the Maha Bodhi Society has been published since 1892.

 Leadership

-Most Venerable P Seewalee Thero is serving as the 12th and current General Secretary of the Maha Bodhi Society of India since 2016 and the Joint Secretaries are Venerable Kahatagollawe Medhankara Thero and Ven.
-Rathmalwa Sumithananda Thero.
+Most Venerable P. Seewalee Thera is serving as the 12th and current general secretary of the Maha Bodhi Society of India since 2016 and the joint secretaries are Venerable Kahatagollawe Medhankara Thera and Ven.
+Rathmalwa Sumithananda Thera.

-At a meeting in September 2008, the Maha Bodhi Society passed a rule that only persons born into Buddhist families will be eligible to serve as president or as one of the vice-presidents of the Society.
+At a meeting in September 2008, the Maha Bodhi Society passed a rule that only persons born into Buddhist families will be eligible to serve as president or as one of the vice-presidents of the society.
 The outgoing president, B. K. Modi, a Hindu, assumed the position of patron.
 At the same meeting, the 14th Dalai Lama was given the new title of chief patron.